WRITE Program Requirements

-- Family Medicine Elective (only at 18-week sites)
+- Family Medicine Elective (not a requirement at WRITE)

 Family Medicine Elective

-WRITE students at 18-week sites earn a two-week Family Medicine Elective credit.
+WRITE students may register to to complete a two-week Family Medicine Clinical Elective at the end of their WRITE session.
 During students' last three weeks (we suggest three weeks for this two week elective since students are also finishing up their other clerkship requirements and WRITE projects) of WRITE, they must work primarily with their Family Medicine preceptor(s).
-Students are expected to perform, and will be evaluated, at a higher level for this experience than for the required clerkship experience as they have now completed all 3rd year required clerkships and essentially are fourth-year students.
+Students are expected to perform, and will be evaluated, at a higher level for this experience than for the required clerkship experience.

 Goals, requirements, and expectations for the FM Elective are located on the "Sub-Internship Resources for Preceptors" section of the FM web site.